Sharath1036/Sharath1036/README.md

     ABOUT ME
 </h2>

-I'm an AI Engineer with a passion towards Deep Learning and Natural Language Processing and working with research projects on these domains.
-I have previously worked with a lot of Data Analytics projects with a strong foundation of Machine Learning algorithms and Data Analytics with proficiency in Python, R, SQL, Tableau.
-In future, I would like to learn about Computer Vision and Big Data Analytics.
+I'm an AI enthusiast with a focus towards Machine Learning, Deep Learning and Computer Vision and working with research projects on these domains.
+I have previously worked with a lot of Machine Learning and Analytics projects with proficiency in Python, R, SQL, Tableau.
+In future, I would like to learn about NLP and Big Data Analytics.

-I also worked as a Web Developer and UI/UX Designer where I created web/app design wireframes and prototypes and built websites.
-These fields now serve as my secondary interest with the main tech stacks being Django, React, SQL and Figma.
+Additionally, I possess skills in Web Developement using Django and React as my main tech stacks with SQLite as a database.
+In Django, I utlise the MVT architecture for developing the backend of a website and also use it to create applications out of ML models and React for designing the frontend.
+I also worked with UI/UX Design in Figma where I created frontend designs, wireframes and prototypes.

 I'm pursuing my BTech in Electronics and Communication from D.J.
-Sanghvi College of Engineering graduating in May 2024.
+Sanghvi College of Engineering graduating in June 2024.

 Feel free to reach out to me through any of my social handles mentioned!